 What costs are associated with a D-SNP?

-In general, a dually eligible person should not be charged premiums, co-pays, or co-insurance, in Traditional Medicare or in a D-SNP.
-In certain circumstances, a D-SNP may charge an additional premium for offering additional services.
-If an individual accesses non-covered services, or goes to a provider that is not enrolled in Medicare or Medicaid, there may also be associated costs.
+In general, a dually eligible person should not be charged premiums, co-pays, or co-insurance, in Original Medicare or in a D-SNP.
+In certain circumstances, a D-SNP may charge a premium for offering additional services.
+If an individual accesses non-covered services or goes to a provider that is not enrolled in Medicare or Medicaid, there may also be associated costs.

 Providers sometimes charge dually eligible individuals for services improperly.
 For more information, see Justice in Aging’s Improper Billing Toolkit.